numaproj/numaflow/docs/user-guide/reference/distributed-throttling.md

 ## Configuration

-To configure DT; users need to, at minimum, specify the `max` messages that the pipeline/UDF is limited to.
+To configure distributed throttling; users need to, at minimum, specify the `max` messages that the pipeline/UDF is limited to.
 Furthermore, users can also specify the `min` messages that the pipeline/UDF will be throttled to at start-up and gradually ramped-up to `max` messages over a `duration` amount of time.
 Configuration for additional features in rate limiter will be discussed in their respective sections.